bloxythefox/SRCDS-Easy-start/README.md

 All arguments must be separated with a semi-colon after completed, but they do not have to be in any particular order.
 A complete argument, unless it has no sub-arguments, looks like ex:text;
 Currently, the only argument which does not need any text is silent;
+This program will automatically restart the server every time it closes.
+If you're using silent, then you'll need to manually shut down the JRE from task manager in order to completely shut down the server.

 ###### Startup arguments